 - See also: agda, dependent-ml, haskell

-- I have 24 facts about Cayenne programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about Cayenne programming language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: